winnielin/vessel/README.md

 ## Coding To Do

+### Vessel Page

+1. vessels in vincity - alert
+2. deviation notification popup on the map
+3. made red sth (heatmap) at deviation - extreme weather
+4. zone overlayed - show all JWC
+6. vincity - 1B label, notification: 15 vessels, value 1B, near warzone Iran
+7. zone visits graph put somewhere for a vessel

 ### Fleet Page

-1. combine chart into index.html -> just create chart.html and use the same outline
-2. planned or actual vessel event
+1. planned or actual vessel event
-3. show restricted zones
+2. remove specific polygons -> layer???
-4. notification - approval button function
+2. notification - approval button function
-5. heat map layer - show weather info ???
+3. heat map layer - show weather info ???
-5. on the map ->show one vessel in vincity with a circle that labeled the value of these vessels (maybe 3)
+4. on the map ->show one vessel in vincity with a circle that labeled the value of these vessels (maybe 3)
-6. a block with political and piracy events
+5. a block with political and piracy events
-7. how to use zone entry & exit data
+6. how to use zone entry & exit data

 ### d3.js chart page

 1. select vessels from the table then add data into chart
-2. age slider, vessel type & shipphing company selector
+2. age slider, vessel type & shipping company selector
 3. valuation chart - stacked bar & line
 4. mileage + port visits +
 5. restricted zone visits - by zone -> total accepted, change more/less
 6. some claims, premium, value information message by side

-### Vessel Page

-1. vessels in vincity - alert & csv download btn
-2. deviation notification popup on the map
-3. made red sth (heatmap) at deviation - extreme weather
-4. zone overlayed - show all JWC
-5. infobox - title: vessel value: 200M, subtitle: cargo value: 1B
-6. vincity - circle & 1B label, notification: 15 vessels, value 1B, near warzone Iran
-7. zone visits graph put somewhere for a vessel

 #### Bing Maps